QuantumHrishi/PeriodicTable/README.md

  Watch out for Future Releases and whats new!

-### This code was developed in collaboration with Soham Shah
+### This code was developed in collaboration with Soham Shah. @webdev-html